onqtam/headjack/docs/why/100_1k_10k_words.md

     Taking control and becoming architects of the incentives in the matrix Participatory Intelligent Design
 Memetic Supremacy
+    The answers aren't in [Xi Jinping Thought](https://en.wikipedia.org/wiki/Xi_Jinping_Thought) or [The Art of the Deal](https://en.wikipedia.org/wiki/The_Art_of_the_Deal).
+The current world "leaders" are merely players dancing to the tune of the incentives of a centuries old paradigm they've inherited / found themselves in.
+They don't have a real vision, understanding & plan for what their countries and our whole civilization should do.
 The open source participatory/democratic GCP (global communist party) “The highest leverage point”
 The Global Community